 Naturopathy is currently an unregulated profession here in Australia.
 What this means is that anyone can claim to be a qualified "naturopath", even though they may not have the level of education and experience required to practice as a naturopath.
 For health and safety reasons, it is important that in this current unregulated environment that you exercise due diligence.
 Before you book an appointment with a practitioner, ask the following questions:

 Does the practitioner have any formal qualifications in the field?
 The current education standard is a Bachelor level degree requiring four years full-time study.
 Historically, the minimum was an Advanced Diploma requiring a minimum of three years study.

 Is the practitioner a member of a professional association?
 To be a member of a professional association requires the practitioner to meet a minimum standard and therefore anyone who does not meet these standards cannot become a member.
 Current valid associations include: N.H.A.A, A.N.P.A., A.N.T.A., A.T.M.S., A.R.O.N.A.H and C.M.A.

 Does the practitioner have professional indemnity insurance?
 In order to obtain P.I.I. a practitioner needs to meet certain requirements.

-If you are uncertain then do not hesitate to ask the practitioner to provide evidence of their qualifications, current association membership and professional indemnity insurance cover.
-If needed, contact the relevant association for confirmation.
+If you are uncertain or have some doubts, then do not hesitate to ask the practitioner to provide evidence of their qualifications, current association membership and professional indemnity insurance cover.
+If needed, contact the relevant association for confirmation of membership.